jkeger/arctic/README.md

 Compile the main code with `make` (or `make arctic` or `make all`) in the top directory.

-Run with `./arctic`.

 Usage
 =====
-ArCTIC will normally be used via a wrapper, but the code can be executed directly with the following command-line options:
+ArCTIC will normally be used via a wrapper, but the code can be executed directly as `./arctic` with the following command-line options:

 + `-h`, `--help`
     Print help information and exit.